 Question 13 - The proposed implementation date is the first standard release following Authority consent, do you agree with this?
 If not, why not?

 The Group noted the responses with no further discussion.
+Following review of the consultation responses the proposer has revised the proposed implementation date to November 2018 Dcusa release.

 Question 14 - Do you agree that DCP 297 better facilitates the DCUSA Relevant Objective 1?
 If not, why not?

-The Group noted the responses with no further discussion.
+The Group noted the responses to this question, with the DNO members present suggesting that DCUSA Relevant Objective 1 was not better facilitated by DCP 297.

 Question 15 - Do you have any comments on the legal drafting?